ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/run-in-the-cloud/function-as-a-service/azure-functions.md

 ```

-Build the package by executing the `bal build` command on the package directory, and then deploy it using the `func` command shown in the Ballerina build output as in the previous section.
+Execute the `bal build` command on the package directory to build the package.
+Then, execute the `func` command shown in the Ballerina build output as in the previous section to deploy it.

 Once the function is deployed, You need to add an item to the collection.
 1. Go to the created collection in the **Data Explorer**.